ComposableFi/whitepaper/whitepaper.md

 ##### Identifying the order of differencing in the data

-The first step in fitting an ARIMA model is the determination of the order of differencing needed to ``stationarize" the series.
+The first step in fitting an ARIMA model is the determination of the order of differencing needed to "stationarize" the series.
 Normally, the correct amount of differencing is the lowest order of differencing that yields a time series which fluctuates around a well-defined mean value and whose autocorrelation function (ACF) plot decays fairly rapidly to zero, either from above or below.
 If the series still exhibits a long-term trend, or otherwise lacks a tendency to return to its mean value, or if its autocorrelations are positive out to a high number of lags (e.g., 10 or more), then it needs a higher order of differencing.
 Although the presence of most of these characteristics can be observed by simply looking at the differenced data plots, in order to automate our model selection procedure, we work primarily with the autocorrelation function.

 The first rule that we apply is that, if the series has positive autocorrelations out to a high number of lags, then we increase the order of differencing by one.
 A sign that can often indicate that the time series might be overdifferenced is to observe an lag-1 autocorrelation that is below $-0.5$.
 In practice, in order to apply these two rules, we fit an ARIMA(0, d, 0) model, that is a model with no AR or MA terms, but only a constant term which when trained, it provides an estimate of the mean of the data.
 Thus, the residuals of this model is simply the deviation from the mean.
 Once we identify a sufficient $d$ such that the aurocorrelation function drops to small values past lag-1, we also compare the resulting model with an ARIMA(0, d+1, 0).
 Assuming that lag-1 autocorrelation does not fall below $-0.5$ (which would be a sign of overdifferencing), if the model with d+1 order of differencing exhibits lower standard deviation values then it is preferred over $d$, otherwise we keep $d$ and we proceed with the selection of optimal $p$ and $q$ orders.